 Below: 1st photo - Basal leaves have long stalks.
 2nd photo - The underside of the leaf shows paler color and the hairy surface and leaf margin.

 Below: A comparison of the five Bellflowers found in the Garden.

-Notes: It is not known when the plant arrived but Clustered Bellflower C. glomerata, was introduced to the Garden on August 4, 1950 and again on Sept.
+Notes: It is not known when Bristly Bellflower arrived but Clustered Bellflower C. glomerata, was introduced to the Garden on August 4, 1950 and again on Sept.
 16 by Curator Martha Crone who added more plants in 1953.
 A few plants exist in isolated places in the Upland Garden.
 A non-native, introduced from Europe, its' only known habitat in Minnesota outside of gardens is in St. Louis County near Duluth where it has been collected at the former agricultural test plots.
 Martha Crone reported collecting plants that were growing along a road about 10 miles north of Duluth.
-Thus it is possible that this is the species she brought in, not C. glomerata.
-In North America it is found in the northern tier of states in the U.S., most of New England and in Canada in Manitoba, Ontario, Quebec and Nova Scotia.
+Thus it is possible that this is the species she brought in, not C. glomerata, however, she listed the species as C. glomerata in her 1950 entry and just as "cluster bell flower" in the 1953 entry, which was also noted as "from Duluth."
+In North America Bristly Bellflower is found in the northern tier of states in the U.S., most of New England and in Canada in Manitoba, Ontario, Quebec and Nova Scotia.